nicojo77/NetFLICC/documents/manual.md

 Each script of NetFLICC is described below.
 However, to respect the KISS principle, only parts requiring explanations will be detailed.
 The different docstrings and commentary should suffice otherwise.

-When pieces of code are mentioned, the starting line they refer to will be written in parentheses, e.g. (3).

 ## netflicc.py
 <p align="center">
     <img align="center" src="./pictures/casemeta.png">